What is an Early Learning Standard?

 - Personalized learning for diverse learners involves providing multiple approaches to learning for each child within inclusive settings.

-- Intentional planning for young children involves integrating formative assessment that guides meaningful curriculum and child outcomes.
+- Planning for young children involves integrating formative assessment that guides meaningful curriculum and child outcomes.

 - A collaborative approach across early care and education systems support a continuum of learning from birth through age eight and into adulthood.